StarRocks/starrocks/docs/table_design/Data_distribution.md

 where site_id = 54321;
 ```

-However, if `site_id` is unevenly distributed and a large number of queries are destined for only a few sites, the preceding bucketing method will cause severe data skew, causing system performance bottlenecks.
+However, if `site_id` is unevenly distributed and a large number of queries only request data of a few sites, only using one bucketing column can result in severe data skew, causing system performance bottlenecks.
 In this case, you can use a combination of bucketing columns.
 For example, the following statement uses `site_id` and `city_code` as bucketing columns.

 ```SQL
 CREATE TABLE site_access